Evaluation Methodologies in Software Protection Research: Measurements

-In short, in case protections are not layered but instead deployed and evaluated in isolation, the practice of evaluating that deployment on a higher-level representation is acceptable.
-However, we still do consider such evaluations problematic in many cases.
-Specifically, their problem is that they evaluate protections in isolation.
-We consider this a threat to their real-world relevance and validity because in practice only layered protections provide real protection~\cite{2008_a_compiler_based_infrastructure_for_software_protection}, and in practically useful compositions one or more layers do exploit the semantic gap between higher-level and lower-level software formats, such as source code vs.\ native code, in order to hamper code understanding and reconstruction of the original code structure.
-If such additional obfuscations are deployed, it is often unclear to what extent metrics computed on higher-level representations are representative of practical protection strength.
-For example, in the mentioned example of anti-slicing obfuscations it is not clear whether a potency metric computed on slices that are statically and accurately computed on source code (i.\,e., using the ground truth information that defenders have access to) provides an upper bound or a lower bound on the practical potency in cases where additional obfuscations prevent the accurate static computation of slices by attackers starting from the binary code.
-For this reason, we consider the fact that the protections are evaluated in isolation a bigger threat to the validity of the protection strength evaluation results.
+However, we still do consider performing evaluations of protections in isolation a threat to their real-world relevance and validity because in practice only layered protections provide real protection~\cite{2008_a_compiler_based_infrastructure_for_software_protection}, and in practically useful compositions one or more layers do exploit the semantic gap between higher-level and lower-level software formats, such as source code vs.\ native code, in order to hamper code understanding and reconstruction of the original code structure.
+Even if such additional obfuscations are deployed, it is often unclear to what extent metrics computed on higher-level representations are representative of practical protection strength.
+For example, in the mentioned example of anti-slicing obfuscations it is not clear whether a potency metric computed on slices that are statically and accurately computed on source code (i.e., using the ground truth information that defenders have access to) provides an upper bound or a lower bound on the practical potency in cases where additional obfuscations prevent the accurate static computation of slices by attackers starting from the binary code.

+\bemph{We hence consider protections getting evaluated in isolation a bigger threat to validity than evaluations happening on a higher-level representation than the one attackers can attack in practice.}